realrkennedy/kidschores-ha-dashboard/files/release_notes/kcd_0.3.4-release-notes.md

 ---

 ## 🌍 Multi-Lingual Support
-Now available in **English, Danish, Dutch, Finnish, and German**.
+Now available in **English, Danish, Dutch, Finnish, and German**, and it's quick and easy to add more.
 A huge thank you to:
 - **Danish**: @dehoej 🇩🇰
 - **Dutch**: @WilbertVerhoeff 🇳🇱
 - **Finnish**: @mikkomakipaa 🇫🇮